AFarHitman7/musify/README.md

 ## Features

-Musify offers a range of features to enhance the music listening experience:
+Added couple of features to improve user flow:

 - **Page Navigation:** Easily track your progress through the website with the interactive page navigation dots on the right.
 Each dot represents a page or section, providing a visual indicator of your current location.
 - **Events Carousel:** Stay updated with upcoming events using the dynamic events carousel.
 Swipe through event cards to view details and participate in exciting music-related activities.